CasesAboutResumeTelegramLinkedInEmail

 First version: Fast Launch

 The first version had one structural problem: the trading flow was built as a single interface with no separation by user type.
-A casual user who just wanted to buy a token quickly, and an experienced trader who needed metrics and fast execution, both landed on the same screen.
+A casual user who just wanted to buy a token quickly and an experienced trader who needed metrics, market context, and fast execution both landed on the same screen.

 Discovery